Speedbird45Bravo/rando_projects/README.md

 # rando_projects
-Mostly Python projects in IPYNB.
+Python projects in both .py and .ipynb.